yunior82/IcMed.IntegrationDemo/README.md

 Troubleshooting
 - If the app fails to launch saying .NET 8 is missing while 9.x is present, ensure `.NET 8` is installed and `C:\Program Files\dotnet` is first on PATH (ahead of `C:\Users\<you>\.dotnet`).

+Authentication
+- Option A: Explicit login from SPA
+  1. Call `POST /api/auth/login` with JSON body:
+     ```json
+     { "username": "<user>", "password": "<pass>" }
+     ```
+  2. Store the returned `access_token` and send it on subsequent requests as `Authorization: Bearer <access_token>`.

+- Option B: Without using the login endpoint
+  - Send credentials per request using one of:
+    - `Authorization: Basic base64(username:password)`
+    - `X-IcMed-Username: <user>` and `X-IcMed-Password: <pass>`
+  - Or, if you already have a token, send it as:
+    - `Authorization: Bearer <token>`
+    - `X-IcMed-AccessToken: <token>`

+Behavior
+- If a Bearer token is provided inbound, the API forwards it upstream (no caching).
+- If username/password are provided per request, the API exchanges them for a token via Password grant (no shared cache), then calls icMED.
+- If no per-request credentials are present, the API uses `appsettings.json` (`IcMed:Username`/`IcMed:Password`) for Password grant, or falls back to Client Credentials; these flows use in-memory caching with skew.

+Security notes
+- Prefer Option A (explicit login + Bearer) in production.
+Avoid sending credentials on every request.
+- Ensure HTTPS for all environments; configure CORS appropriately for the SPA origin.